 Without allocation of cash flows in the following strategic investments, retail performance will be a false positive (illusion)

-The realization has to be that the disruptive shift in the consumer behavior and not eCommerce is the challenge. eCommerce just made disruption easier and faster.
+A realization has dawn that this is a disruptive shift in the consumer behavior and not eCommerce. eCommerce just made disruption easier and faster.

-A CEO can cause large potential damage slowly if he uses his thinking, time and energy brain to a broken ideas.
+A CEO can cause large potential damage slowly if he uses his thinking, time and energy brain applied to broken ideas.

 To quote Warren Buffet ‘The situation is suggestive of Samuel Johnson's horse: "A horse that can count to ten is a remarkable horse-not a remarkable mathematician" …My conclusion … is that a good managerial record (measured by economic returns) is far more a function of what business boat you get into than it is of how effectively you row (though intelligence and effort help considerably…).

-A retail company that allocates capital or extracts cash from the P&L cost items is a good company but a poor business.
+A retail company (or any company) that allocates capital saying it is business as usual or extracts cash from the P&L cost items is a good company but a poor business.